jashay90/targetdetection/README.md

 	Usage: amrplusplus.sh -1 in1.fq -2 in2.fq -o outfolder
-	use -t if reads are already trimmed use -c to provide a contaminant genome (either fasta or a bwa index), or -b to provide a bam file if you've already aligned reads against the contaminant genomes use -n to specify number of CPUs. default is 8 use -a to specify the path to adapters if you are trimming reads use -d to specify the path to the megares database
+	use -t if reads are already trimmed use -c to provide a contaminant genome (either fasta or a bwa index), or -b to provide a bam file if you've already aligned reads against the contaminant genomes use -n to specify number of CPUs. default is 8 use -a to specify the path to adapters if you are trimming reads use -d to specify the path to the megares database use -x if you want the pipeline to stop before aligning reads to MEGARes

 ### aligntargets.sh
 Once amrplusplus.sh is finished running (including host contamination filtering), you can use aligntargets.sh to align reads to bait-capture targets.